amuru0S/Consumer-Goods-Ad_Hoc-Insights/README.md

 4️⃣ **Task**:

 Writing SQL Queries and providing insights for all the 10 Ad-hoc requests provided by the stakeholders.
-This can be done with the presentation.
+This should be done with the presentation.

 5️⃣ **Tools Used**: